 You may also want to add the "nx-search-read" privilege to allow searching.

-2. Then in Security > Users remove the default nx-anonymous role from the anonymous user, and replace it with the new role.
+2. Security > Users, remove the default nx-anonymous role from the anonymous user, and replace it with the new role.

 3. Make sure anonymous access is enabled in Security > Realms.
 Verify that the "local authenticating realm" and "local authorizing realm" are in the active realm list.